devanooga/devanooga.com/_posts/2017-04-22-Annoying-Mastodon-Users-with-a-Bot.md

 Now it's bundle time: `$ bundle install`

-And we can setup the basics of our script.
+And we can set up the basics of our script.
 This is simple enough that we can build the entire program in one file.
 I named mine `bot.rb`, but feel free to be more creative with your naming than me.